ChristianBoettcher/FarmFresh/README.txt

 Overview:

-	For the first stage of our Mobile Apps project, our group has implemented all of the necessary reqs. for user registration and login.
-We've also make a back-end web service to store these users in a database and made it so our app uses USDA's Api to find near by farmers markets.
+	For the second stage of our Mobile Apps project, our group has implemented 90% of our apps features in our use cases.
+This included the requirements for Phase1 user registration, login and back-end webservice.
+We also needed to implement the app's main functionality and use SQL-Lite to store data locally on a mobile device. we use this to store the user's login information with a "Remember Me" feature.
+We chose to use SQL-Lite in the case that our application needed to store a large amount of data.
+In addition to storing information locally, we also needed to make a back end web service to store these users in a database and made it so our app uses USDA's Api to find near by farmers markets.
+With the USDA's Api, we were able to access information regarding farmers markets through JSon files and search for markets through their given zip codes.
+We also implemented a filter feature to sort through markets which have a certain product available (for now only one product at a time). to make our project more our own, we finished our project by giving it a logo and an icon.

 	This app is tested with a Nexus 5: android ver.
 4.0.3(Google API) emulator